-Differences Between Spring vs Hibernate
+Difference Between Spring vs Hibernate

+The following article provides an outline for Spring vs Hibernate.
 Spring is an open-source framework developed by pivotal is an application framework and inversion of control container for the Java platform which provides infrastructure support for developing applications.
 Hibernate is a Java framework that provides an object-relational mapping to an object-oriented model to the relational database.
 It means hibernate provides from Java classes to database tables and also provides data querying and retrieval facility.

 What is spring?